 Of course, I'm befuddled as to why anyone would go to a member of the clergy seeking comfort.
 How religious am I?
 Well, for this post, I had to check to see if the proper spelling was "priest" or "preist."
 I was raised to be suspicious of organized religion and it's served me well.
-I wasn't especially shocked when a friend who was being battered by her husband went to their minister for guidance, and instead was told that, if only she was a better wife, her husband wouldn't beat her.
-Then as an added bonus, the minister proceeded to gossip about her with other members of the congregation, and her husband beat her again for "airing out their dirty laundry in public."
+I wasn't especially shocked when a friend who was being battered by her husband went to their minister for guidance, and was told that, if only she was a better wife, her husband wouldn't beat her.
+Then as an added bonus, the minister proceeded to gossip about her with other members of the congregation, called her husband to tell him what she'd said about him, and her husband beat her again for "airing out their dirty laundry in public."
 By "beat, I mean, "put her in the hospital for a few days."

 Thanks for the help, padre.

 When Jackie, in her darkest hour of need, seeks counsel from the priest and is given the theological equivalent of, "Nothing we do matters," it's less than helpful.
 This demotivational man of the cloth then goes on to talk about still getting up in the morning and making the coffee, which is just another way of saying trite pap like, "Life goes on."

 The longer I'm alive, the more people that I get to know, and the more episodes of Vice News that I watch, the more convinced I become that everything that happens in life is random.
 It would be a relief to believe in karma, but I've seen some truly fabulous people suffer through horrifying experiences, and I've seen some horrifying people enjoy some truly fabulous experiences.
 I've seen bad people go unpunished for their misdeeds, and I've seen kind, generous people get punished for just existing.